CNN's 'Crossfire' prime example of why voters from each side should vote regularly

 The House also includes five delegates from the District of Columbia, the Virgin Islands, Guam, American Samoa and the Commonwealth of the Northern Mariana Islands, and a resident member for Puerto Rico.
 However, according to House.gov, the delegates and resident member do not vote in House of Representative meetings.

-When someone votes, their vote is considered during the electoral vote total as well as the popular vote.
+When someone votes in the primary elections, their vote is considered during the electoral vote total as well as the popular vote.
 The popular vote is literally the amount of people who voted for a candidate.
 The electoral vote is a set number for all 50 states that will count towards the final vote for a political party.
 For example, whoever has the highest number of votes in Illinois would have 20 electoral votes, 55 in California and only 4 in Hawaii.
 Each state's number of electors is based on the number of members in each state's House and Senate.
 For an exact number per state, click here.
 The majority number needed to elect a president is 270.

 Outside of Maine and Nebraska, when voting for a president the voter also votes for the candidate's electors (House and Senate leaders).
 However, the significance of the midterm election is those voters have the opportunity to vote against the House and Senate leaders representing their states that were chosen by the president.